return to Natural Dog Health Remedies

 When the lining of the passages in the nasal cavity of a dog become inflamed, the dog is said to have a sinus infection.

-Symptoms shown by canine sinus infection are really heightened activity in the body with an attempt to maintain a buffer and an open airway.
 For example, the body produces nasal discharge by using mucus to trap dirt and debris and to clean out bacteria.
 Small hairlike filaments called cilia move the mucus outward, forcing the discharge to the outside with the aid of sneezing and snorting.

-Causes of Canine Sinus Infection
+Causes of Canine Sinus Infections

-The most common causes of sinus infections in dogs are due to environmental influences such as:
+The most common causes of sinus infections in dogs are due to environmental influences, such as:

 • Allergens (e.g. polluted air, cigarette smoke, etc.)